jihdeh/xexxder/readme.md

     - One first page load, should display the page then add a loader instead of nothing showing up first
     - Other helpful feature would have been pagination.
+    - Polling can be used to check and update data(if any) on the view at intervals